Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 For ancient Romans, Capitoline Hill was the center of religion and politics of a burgeoning society.

-The most important temples in the city included the Temple of Jupiter Optimus Maximus, the Temple of Juno Moneta (in fact, the word 'money' derives from the temple’s name - it was once the mint!), and the Temple of Minerva.
+The most important temples in the city included the Temple of Jupiter Optimus Maximus, the Temple of Juno Moneta (the word 'money' derives from the temple’s name - it was once the mint!), and the Temple of Minerva.

 Disclosure: If you make a purchase through a link on this page, I may receive a small commission - at no extra cost to you.
 Thank you for supporting my site!